-At the end of October ten minute conferences are held for each child.
+Fall conferences are offered for each child.
 At this time we discuss the child's adjustment, concerns and set educational and/or developmental goals in conjunction with the child's parents.
+For Peer Models, New Peer Growth Plans are reviewed and signed.

-In January the teacher writes up a thorough evaluation of each child after social-emotional, physical, and intellectual skills are assessed.
-Each teacher has her own form that she uses that is appropriate to her age group.
-The parents are scheduled for 15 to 20 minute conferences where they review the information and the goals sheet from the fall conference with the teacher.
-A discussion is held as to the possible best placement for the following fall for the child.
-Parents sign a copy of the report and it is kept in the class folder with the enrollment forms.
+In the spring, the teacher writes up a thorough evaluation of each child after social-emotional, physical, and intellectual skills are assessed.
+Each teacher has their own form that they uses that is appropriate to their age group.
+The parents are offered a conference time where they review the information and the goals sheet from the fall conference with the teacher.
+Parents are provided a copy of the report and it is kept in the class folder with the enrollment forms.

-During the mandatory January conference the Individual Transition Plan will be completed with the help of both the teacher and the parent.
+In the Spring, the Individual Transition Plan will be completed with the help of both the teacher and the parent.
 It will be developed based on the placement for the coming fall with considerations of how easily the child manages change, his interests, likes, fears and other characteristics.
 The Plan will list activities and ideas to support his transition and family input regarding their child.